burcukolcak/burcukolcak.github.io/_pages/research.md

 ### In Progress
 * Robert  R. Kaufman, R.  Daniel  Kelemen,  and  Burcu  Kolcak.
 “Federalism and Democratic Backsliding in Comparative Perspective”
 * Burcu Kolcak.
 “The Dynamics of Support and Opposition to the Black Lives Matter Movement:  A View from Twitter”
 * Burcu Kolcak.
-“The Democratic Enclave Dilemma: How do How do Autocrats Address the Threat of Local Democratic Enclaves"
+“The Democratic Enclave Dilemma: How do Autocrats Address the Threat of Local Democratic Enclaves"